DanWBR/dwsim/CONTRIBUTING.md

 The following rules must be followed for any code contributions that include files from another project:

 * The license of the file is [permissive](https://en.wikipedia.org/wiki/Permissive_free_software_licence).
-* The license of the file is left in-tact.
+* The license of the file is left intact.
 * The contribution is correctly attributed in the `third party notices`(e.g. NOTICES) file in the repository to which it is being contributed.

 ## Porting Files from Other Projects